LeonDLotter/NiSpace/README.rst

 Citation
 --------

-There is no paper for `NiSpace` yet.
-Please cite at least the following when you use out tools in your work:
+There is no paper for ``NiSpace`` yet.
+Please cite at least the following when you use our tools in your work:
 - `Dukart et al., HBM 2021 <https://doi.org/10.1002/hbm.25244>`_
 - `Markello, Hansen, et al., Nat.
 Methods 2022 <https://doi.org/10.1038/s41592-022-01625-w>`_
 - If you use the implemented "moran" null map function: `Vos de Wael et al., Comm.
 Biol.
 2020 <https://doi.org/10.1038/s42003-020-0794-7>`_